Ask anyone outside Latin America what they know about Buenos Aires, and they will probably mention football and tango.

 Beyond the city

 If you want to make the most of your time in South America and venture further afield, the possibilities are endless.
 Within Argentina you could stay on an estancia, ride horses and be a gaucho for a while.
 Or visit the Welsh communities in Patagonia, or the vineyards of Mendoza, or the incredible Iguazu Falls on the border with Brazil.
+Take a look at this post on 16 things to do in Argentina by Home to Havana for more great ideas.

 Otherwise you could take the very short flight across the River Plate to Montevideo, Uruguay – another fascinating city.
 Or head across the Andes to Chile.
 Wherever you go, learning a bit of Spanish in advance will enhance your experience as well as making your life a little easier.